podio/podio-objc-platform/authentication/index.md

 ---
 # Authentication & Session Management

 The Podio API supports multiple ways of authenticating a client.
-PodioKit provides three primary options:
+PodioPlatformKit provides three primary options:

 * Authenticate with user/password
 * Authenticate as an app